sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/firecracker.md

 Using Firecracker is our **most secure** isolation method, but it is not a **necessary** isolation method.
 Most users will be fine running containers on the executor host, or deploying bundled executors via Kubernetes jobs.
 Firecracker isolation was created when our design constrains included multi-tenant environments, and is likely overkill for any on-premise Sourcegraph instance administrated by a single company.

 For companies with very high security consciousness, Firecracker isolation is still an option.
-See the following section for installation instructions as well as deployment caveats.
-Note that Firecracker relies on some specific kernel extensions to run, which are only available on some classes of compute on Cloud providers such as AWS and GCP.
+See the [How to use](firecracker.md#how-to-use) for installation instructions and deployment caveats.

+> Note: Firecracker relies on some specific kernel extensions to run, which are only available on some classes of compute on Cloud providers such as AWS and GCP.

 ## How to use